 Have you heard of “Impostor Syndrome?”
-Maybe you’ve read about it or heard colleagues talk about it—or maybe you struggle with it day-in and day-out.
+Maybe you’ve read about it or heard colleagues talk about it—or maybe you struggle with it every day.

 If you struggle with Impostor Syndrome, or you’re a leader of people who might, this article will help you identify classic Impostor Syndrome symptoms, talk about how it’s holding you back as a person and leader, and discuss strategies to help you manage it.